Follow these five rules to improve your blood sugar control without risk of injury.

 Dr. Primack recommends engaging in strength training at least two days per week.
 Try this 30-minute total-body strength circuit, or if you prefer quicker sessions, this 10-minute strong-and-stable core workout is hard to beat.

 To gauge intensity, use your rate of perceived exertion (RPE).
 On a scale from 1 to 10, with 10 being the hardest you can imagine working, aim to perform high-intensity resistance training at a 7 or 8.
-But remember: Before engaging in high-intensity exercise (cardiovascular or strength training), it’s important to talk to your doctor to make sure it’s safe for you.
+But remember: Before engaging in high-intensity exercise, it’s important to talk to your doctor to make sure it’s safe for you.

 Do: Prioritize Movement After Meals

 While any exercise is better than no exercise, you may get bonus benefits when exercising after meals.